-And the next car drying towel to make it onto our list is this CleanTools synthetic chamois, sized at 27” x 17”.
-It delivers a non-scratch, swirl free finish on any surface, and is easily stored (wet) in its own tube.
-Made from a unique material that’s rather like a sponge in the form of a towel, and it lasts … forever when cared for properly.
+And the next car drying towel to make it onto our list is this CleanTools synthetic chamois, sized at 27″ x 17″.
+It delivers a non-scratch, swirl-free finish on any surface, and is easily stored (wet) in its own tube.
+Made from a unique material that’s rather like a sponge in the form of a towel.
+It lasts forever when cared for properly.

-This one is completely machine washable, resistant to mold, mildew and most chemicals, and even if it does dry out, a soak in water will soon revive it.
-They claim that it dry’s anything ‘easier & faster’ but in my experience, any synthetic chamois never dry’s 100% - they always seem to leave a very light sheen of water.
+This one is completely machine washable.
+It’s resistant to mold, mildew, and most chemicals.
+Even if it does dry out, a soak in water will soon revive it.
+They claim that it dry’s anything ‘easier & faster’.
+But, in my experience, any synthetic chamois never dries 100%.
+They always seem to leave a very light sheen of water.

-Rather uniquely, it’s available in a range of different colors and is the best chamois for drying car.
-Choose this one if you want a long lasting, dry anything towel.
+Rather uniquely, it’s available in a range of different colors and is the best chamois for drying a car.
+Choose this one if you want a long-lasting, dry anything towel.

-This is a twin-pack of Korean weave microfiber, featuring a waffle design with over 400,000 fibers per square inch – all very top quality, everything that you’d look for in a drying towel, all rolled in to one towel.
+This is a twin-pack of Korean weave microfiber, featuring a waffle design with over 400,000 fibers per square inch.
+It’s very high quality.
+It’s everything that you’d look for in a drying towel, all rolled into one towel.

-They’re sized at 20” x 40”, so these are the Junior towels, and despite being a bit smaller than some of the competition, they suck water up like a desert – it can hold up to ten times its own weight in water.
-They’re made from AA grade microfiber (the best) and give a swirl and scratch-free finish with minimal effort, thanks mainly to their ability to soak water up rather than displace water.
+They’re sized at 20″ x 40″, so these are the Junior towels.
+Despite being a bit smaller than some of the competition, they suck water up like a desert.
+It can hold up to ten times its own weight in water.
+They’re made from AA-grade microfiber (the best.)
+It allows you to get a swirl-free and scratch-free finish with minimal effort.
+That’s due mainly to its ability to soak water up rather than displace water.

 I always use two drying towels, so the twin-pack is super handy.
 Choose these if you’re starting off along the microfiber route and you won’t regret the purchase.

-Although they hold around 9 times their own weight in water, you really do need two of these to complete the job in one go … they just seem to lack a little something compared to their Woolly Mammoth drying towel, despite being the same size – 25” x 36”.
+They hold around 9 times their own weight in water, but you really do need two of these to complete the job in one go.
+They just seem to lack a little something compared to their Woolly Mammoth drying towel, despite being the same size – 25″ x 36″.

 If you’re a Chemical Guys fan-boy and don’t want the expense of the Woolly Mammoth, then this is the drying towel for you.
-Ultimate finish, providing you use two of them.
+Ultimate finish, if you use two of them.